StackVista/stackstate-docs/setup/authentication.md

 * **guest users** - able to see information but make no changes
 * **administrators** - able to see and change all configuration

 StackState uses the file `etc/application_stackstate.conf` in the StackState installation directory for authentication configuration.
-After changing this file restart StackState for any changes to take effect.
+After changing this file, restart StackState for any changes to take effect.

 ## Default username and password